I'm Helen, living in inner Melbourne with Theo the cat, and working for our state government.

 It's great to get to see different views of sites, so don't worry if I have crossed something off the list - I'd love to see a different view, or the interior.
 Maybe you have a local UNESCO site that means a lot to you?
 I'd love to hear about it.
 And even duplicates are fine - the message is half the card, and the coincidence just makes it more fun.

 If you don't have any UNESCO site cards, don't worry about it, I like all sorts of cards.
-I'd love to see where you live, and you can't go wrong sending animals, meet-up cards, natural views, historic buildings, historic or significant figures (especially women), anything book-related or sewing-related, cultural events, mythology and so much more.
+I'd love to see where you live, and you can't go wrong sending animals, meet-up cards, national parks, natural views, historic buildings, historic or significant figures (especially women), anything book-related or sewing-related, cultural events, mythology and so much more.

 I also love postcards taken to promote something really dull, like a motel, library or town hall with no aesthetic merits.

-Or you can have a look through my favourites to get some ideas (my favourites includes cards I have received and cards I haven't but would like).
+Or you can have a look through my favourites to get some ideas (my favourites includes cards I have received and cards I haven't but like).

 If you don't know what to write, tell me why you picked the card, what are you reading or listening to, what the weather is like, or what you did that day.

 There are really only two things that disappoint me:

 Please don't send me greeting cards (folded cards with a picture on the front and the message inside, sent in an envelope), instead of postcards.